bitfinexcom/bfx-hf-algo/README.md

-      ticker,         // triggered by receipt of a ticker trades,         // triggered by receipt of trades book,           // triggered by receipt of an order book snapshot/update }
+      ticker,         // triggered by receipt of a ticker trades,         // triggered by receipt of trades book,           // triggered by receipt of an order book snapshot/update },

+    errors: {
+      minimum_size,   // triggered when an order fails due to being below the
+                      // minimum size for its symbol; the AO may need to be stopped }
   }
 })